ChristofSchwarz/qs_script_rest_api/README.md

     //,BODY "$(vJsonBody)"
 );
 ```
+I know, it has nothing to do with SQL, and I don't know why the developers of the REST connector didn't pick another keyword for Qlik Script to begin a LOAD block :-) ... think of SQL SELECT as API SELECT ...

 ### Working with JSON Body
 The easiest way to provide Json in the API call is to  put the Json block first into a script variable and then to clean and format the variable.
 APIs typically expect strict notation, that means quotes around keys and values) e.g. {"key":"value"}